Abid2k/FastAPI-Microservice-with-AI-Summarization-Tool/README.md

 ## 📌 Project Overview

-This project is a **FastAPI microservice** that provides text summarization capabilities using an **open-source AI model** from Hugging Face (e.g., DistilBART).
+This project is a **FastAPI-Microservice-with-AI-Summarization-Too** that provides text summarization capabilities using an **open-source AI model** from Hugging Face (e.g., DistilBART).
 The microservice exposes two endpoints:

 - `/query`: Accepts a basic user query and returns a structured response.
 - `/summarize`: Accepts long-form text and returns a concise summary using AI.